Lolliten/Lolliten/README.md

 defmodule Lolo.About do
   @moduledoc """
-  A module to represent Lolo's professional profile in Elixir.
+  A module to represent Lolo.
   """

   def specialization, do: "Fullstack Development & AI Exploration"